cloudnative-pg/charts/README.md

 **NOTE**: supports only the latest point release of the CloudNativePG operator.

-Refer to the [Operator Chart documentation](charts/cloudnative-pg/README.md) for installation advanced configuration and monitoring.
+Refer to the [Operator Chart documentation](charts/cloudnative-pg/README.md) for installation, advanced configuration and monitoring.

 ## Barman Cloud CNPG-I plugin chart

 Helm chart to install the CNPG-I Barman Cloud Plugin.

 Refer to the [Barman Cloud Plugin Chart documentation](charts/plugin-barman-cloud/README.md) for installation and advanced configuration.

 ## Cluster chart

 Helm chart to install a CloudNativePG database cluster.

-Refer to the [Cluster Chart documentation](charts/cluster/README.md) for Installtion and advanced configuration options.
+Refer to the [Cluster Chart documentation](charts/cluster/README.md) for installation and advanced configuration options.

 ## Contributing